Article Overview

 Computed Service

 A Computed Service step allows you to apply both simple and complex computations with or without conditions as part of the service.
-This step will be used when a computation needs to be executed at the beginning or the end of the processes and cannot be implemented by using options from the Model screen (expressions, formula, conditions).
+This step is used when a computation needs to be executed at the beginning or end of a process and cannot be implemented using options from the Model screen (expressions, formulas, conditions).

 The type of computation can be either Text or Number (1).